Unitary Patent System: Start of the Transitional Measures on January 1, 2023

 Starting from March 1, 2023, applicants for European patents can also file a declaration of an opt-out from the UPC.
 This opt-out request removes European patents from the jurisdiction of the UPC, allowing applicants to receive national parts of the patent instead of a Unitary patent for participating countries.
 The UPC’s jurisdiction currently includes Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, and Sweden.

-It’s important to note that the Unitary patent will only have an effect in EU member states that have ratified the Unified Patent Court Agreement (UPCA) and are participating in the United Patent Regulation at the time of registration.
-Currently, the following EU states are not eligible for a Unitary patent: Spain, Poland, Croatia, Cyprus, Czech Republic, Greece, Hungary, Ireland, Romania, Slovakia
+It’s important to note that the Unitary patent will only have an effect in EU member states that have ratified the Unified Patent Court Agreement (UPCA) and are participating in the Unitary Patent Regulation at the time of registration.
+Currently, the following EU states are not eligible for a Unitary patent: Spain, Poland, Croatia, Cyprus, Czech Republic, Greece, Hungary, Ireland, Romania, Slovakia.

 4. Summary